- Arts and Design»

-- Place the spirit level over a group of tiles you have stuck onto the table at intervals to make sure the tiles are even.
+- Place the spirit level over a group of tiles you have stuck onto the table at intervals to make sure they are even.

-- Leave the tiles to dry completely for at least twenty four hours.
+- Leave them to dry completely for at least twenty four hours.

 Grouting the Mosaic Table

 - Mix the grout with water as per instructions on the bag.